google/WebFundamentals/src/content/en/updates/2018/05/webxr.md

 Though, we recommend using a framework.
 The immersive web samples use one created just for the demos called [Cottontail](https://github.com/immersive-web/webxr-samples/tree/master/js/cottontail).
 THREE.js will support WebXR in early May.
-There is no official work yet on A-Frame.
+There is no official word yet on A-Frame.

 ## Starting and running an app